MOBILE PENETRATION TESTING

 - Weak Server Side Controls are primary target because any communication outside the mobile devices occurs via server.

 - Insecure Data Storage as sometimes developers depend upon the client storage for data.

 - Transport Layer Protection includes encrypted routes through which the data is transferred/received to/from the server.

 - A threat actor who can easily reverse the application code to find flaws that can be exploited, or injecting malware is a serious concern.
 Binary Protection is important to secure the applications installed on phones.

 - Data Leakage due to application bugs, residual data on the device or lack of secure coding practices.

 Most importantly, don’t forget to get your mobile application independently validated against application controls.

 Benefits of Mobile Penetration Testing

-A trusted partner, not a 'report and run' consultancy
+A trusted mobile app penetration testing service, not a 'report and run' consultancy

 Types of Mobile Security Testing